TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-vm-connectivity.md

             ],
             "required": false,
-            "infoBalloonText": "Choose yes if availability of running tenant applications has been impacted" },{
+            "infoBalloonText": "Choose yes if availability of running tenant applications has been impacted" },
+        {
             "id": "vm_status",
             "order": 6,
             "visibility": "null",
             "controlType": "textbox",
-            "displayLabel": "Examine the boot diagnostics and image snapshot, is the virtual machine booted and running?", "watermarkText": "Enter the virtual machine status",
+            "displayLabel": "Examine the boot diagnostics and image snapshot, is the VM booted and running?", "watermarkText": "Enter your answer",
             "required": false
-		},{
+        },
+        {
             "id": "destination_name",
             "order": 7,
             "visibility": "null",
             "controlType": "textbox",
-            "displayLabel": "What is the destination URL or IP address and/or port that you are connecting to?", "watermarkText": "Enter the URL, IP address, port number", "required": false
+            "displayLabel": "What is the destination URL or IP address and/or port that you are connecting to?", "watermarkText": "Enter URL, IP address, port number", "required": false
-		},{
+        },
+        {
             "id": "connect_name",
             "order": 8,
             "controlType": "dropdown",